mickfuzz/makecode-platformer-101/courseOverview.md

 * Test the game yourself imagining the end player's experience
 * Playtest other people's game and get feedback for yours
 * Reflect on our progress

-You can see here we have added one more stage to our game making session.
-The last one about reflecting on progress.
-This is a way of really getting the most out of the making to deepen our learning and make links to other areas of making.

-There are different ways to do this, and if you are in a group you may want to make this into some kind of fun activity.
-See this link for fun ideas of reflection games like ( reflection web - toss the ball )

 ## Part Four -  Debugging and more